Governance

 Board Member Since: 2024

-She moved to Squamish 10 years ago, and quickly fell in love with mountain adventures.
-Kathleen joined the ACC in 2017, quickly becoming a trip leader with the Vancouver and Squamish Sections, and later Chair of the Squamish Section.
-She spends her summers rock climbing and her winters skiing, and tries to spend as much time in the alpine as possible.
-Kathleen is a not-for-profit executive, working with school districts and governments to foster healthier workplace environments in K-12 education.
+Kathleen moved to Squamish ten years ago and joined the ACC in 2017, going on to become a trip leader with the Vancouver and Squamish Sections and later Chair of the Squamish Section.
+She spends her summers rock climbing and her winters skiing.
+Professionally, Kathleen is a not-for-profit executive working with school districts and governments to build healthier workplace environments in K–12 education.

 Emilie Grenier